apache/buildstream/COMMITTERS.rst

 Full committ access
 -------------------

-List of people with full commit access, ie blanket committ access to the BuildStream codebase:
+List of people with full commit access, ie blanket committ access to the BuildStream codebase.
+Note that this is not a full list of all contributors.

+If you have a question or comment, it's probably best to email the BuildStream mailing list, rather than any of these people directly.

 +-------------------------+------------------------------------------+
 | Full Name               | Email Address                            |